10m+

 So what makes a ‘comfortable’ retirement income?

-Ultimately it depends on how you want to spend your retirement.
+Ultimately, it depends on how you want to spend your retirement.

 This estimate assumes a lifestyle that includes:

-• £1,500 worth of clothes per person annually
+- £1,500 worth of clothes and footwear per person annually

 These assumptions aren’t extravagant, but they aren’t penny-pinching either.

-To give you an idea of how much you would need to save, a £100k pension pot would give you an income of between £4,000 to £5,000 a year, plus a lump sum of £25,000 tax-free cash.
+To give you an idea of how much you would need to save, a £100,000 pension pot could give you an income of between £4,000 to £5,000 a year, plus a lump sum of £25,000 tax-free cash.

-This doesn’t sound like much, but if you are also receiving the full new state pension, the total could be between £13,000 and £14,000 per year (plus the tax-free lump sum).
+This doesn’t sound like much, but if you are also receiving the full new state pension, the total could be between £15,900 and £17,000 per year (plus the tax-free lump sum).

-Based on these figures, it’s clear that it’s advisable to aim for a pension pot of at least £100,000 or preferably more.
+Bear in mind that the state pension age is set to rise in the future.
+Based on these figures, it’s good to aim for a pension pot of at least £100,000 or preferably more.

 Are most people prepared for retirement?